dobrevg/webrsnapshot/README.md

 ## Warning
 ============

-This is still development version.
 Backuping servers supports at this time only root@my-target-server.com option.
 If you are using something like rsync://my-target-server.org or my-user@my-target-server.com you have to edit the server settings after adding a new server.

 ## Quick start